piredtu/WindFLO/Python/README.md

 ```

 ## Building and running locally
+If you already have a working python distrib installed locally,
-Running make will build locally and run a test script file
+running `make` will build locally and run a test script file

 ```bash
 make